 TYPE system privilege.
 To replace a type in another user's schema, you must have the

 Re-creates the type body if it exists, and recompiles it.

 Users who were granted privileges on the type body before it was redefined can still access the type body without being regranted the privileges.

 You can use this clause to add member subprogram definitions to specifications added with the

-The name of the schema containing the type body.
-The default is your own schema.
+Name of the schema containing the type body.
+Default: your schema.